ABOUT THIS COURSE

 This course is ideal for learners who are interested in developments and changes over a broad timescale.
 Students will look at historical interpretations as part of exploring different themes such as, styles of government, the economy, methods of control and social developments in Soviet Russia, as well as reasons for the fall of the Soviet Union.
 After this, students will continue to learn about Communist states with a view on the German Democratic Republic.
 In their second year, students will delve further into the topic of British Warfare covering, British and French Wars, Crimean War, Second Boer War and World War One while looking at the changing roles and organisations in the military from 1790 -1918.
 There is a 20% coursework element where students can undertake their own research on a historical debate of their choosing.

 WHO IS THIS AIMED AT?

 This course is aimed at students who:

-- Would like to progress in employment in teaching, at a museum, librarian or many more
+Would like to progress in employment in teaching, at a museum, librarian, journalism, archaeology, archives, HR or many more

-- Coursework: Students will research independently the role of Stalin in the purges by reading what historians have written about this and then they will write a 4,000 word essay on which interpretation they think is the most convincing.
+Coursework: Students will conduct independent research around a set historical debate by analysing what historians have written about this and then they will write a 4,000 word essay on which interpretation they think is the most convincing.